 They are what put the “terrible” in “terrible twos”—although perhaps that’s giving 2-year-olds a bad rap.
-Temper tantrums are, in a sense, a result of normal development, and with a little understanding, a lot of patience, and a few preventive steps, you will find that the terrible twos don’t have to be so terrible.
+Temper tantrums are, in a sense, a result of normal development, and with a little understanding, a lot of patience, and a few preventive steps, you will find that they don’t have to be so terrible.
 And while tantrums are most associated with 2-year-olds, they don’t necessary begin on a child’s second birthday or magically end by the time he turns 3.
 Older children (and even adults) have temper tantrums.
 Parents can watch for triggers and learn tricks that can ward off tantrums and help their children learn constructive ways to handle anger and frustration.

 The start of temper tantrums